w3c/csvw/examples/graph-templating.md

             a ssn:SensorOutput ;
             def-op:airTemperature_C [ qudt:numericValue "{air-temp}"^^xsd:double ] ;
             def-op:dewPointTemperature_C [ qudt:numericValue "{dew-point}"^^xsd:double ] ] .

+This could be provided by the user doing the conversion CSV to RDF or in the metadata file (by link or directly).
+When provided by the publisher, this can be a starting point or used as-is.

 Notes:
 * uses `{sample-time}` twice for different purposes: primary key and triple object.